Black box credit scores are not enough to analyse risk

 There are huge benefits to this technology, but there’s also a danger of complacency.
 When credit reference agencies neglect the human element of credit scoring and let the machines take the reins, they can end up with little or no idea of how their scores have been calculated.
 These arcane results are known as “black box scores”, and they present a serious risk for companies.

 Basing decisions on a black box credit score puts you in a vulnerable position.
-Since you don’t know the factors that influenced the score, you don’t know if they reflect your own priorities for risk management.
+Since you don’t know the factors that influenced the credit score, you don’t know if they reflect your own priorities for risk management.

 Shining a light on the credit scoring process

 We understand that a company’s risk profile isn’t the same for every potential partner.
 You don’t just need to know how stable a business is in general.
 You need to know how much risk it poses to you specifically.
-A black box score can’t help here, but our in-depth company credit checks can.
+A black box score can’t help here, but our in-depth company credit checks and credit analysis can.

 Every Company Watch customer gains access to Forecast View™.
 This is a state-of-the-art risk prediction tool, offering a level of insight far beyond that of a standard credit score.